MicrosoftDocs/dynamics365smb-docs/business-central/shopify/getting-started.md

 ### Next steps
 Now your online shop is connected to [!INCLUDE[prod_short](../includes/prod_short.md)].
 Now need to define how and what you want to syncronize.
 - Synchronize items.
 For more information, see [Synchronize Items](synchronize-items.md)
 - Synchronize customers.
-For more information, see [Synchronize Customers.md](synchronize-customers.md)
+For more information, see [Synchronize Customers](synchronize-customers.md)
 - Synchronize orders.
-For more information, see [TBD]
-- Other settins.
-For more information, see [TBD]
+For more information, see [Synchronize Orders](synchronize-orders.md)